nelsonfigueroa/nelson.cloud/content/blog/learning_kubernetes_with_minikube.md

 ## Introduction

 Kubernetes, also known as "k8s", is an open-source container orchestration tool designed to automate deploying, scaling, and operating application containers.
 Docker containers can be used to develop and build applications, then Kubernetes can be used to run these applications.
-While you can use other container engines with Kubernetes, I'll be using Docker since it is the most popular.
-With that being said, previous Docker experience is recommended for this post to make more sense, at the very least an understanding of container concepts.
+You can use other container engines with Kubernetes, but I'll be using Docker since it is the most popular.

+Previous Docker experience is recommended for this post to make more sense, at the very least an understanding of container concepts.

-## Clusters, Nodes, and Pods
+## Kubernetes Objects

-The following is Kubernetes architecture in a nutshell:
+The following is Kubernetes in a nutshell:

 At the highest level, we have **Clusters**.
 Each Cluster contains a **Master Node** and several **Worker Nodes**.
 Worker Nodes each have **Pods**, which are just a group of containers.
 So the order from top to bottom is:

 Cluster -> Master Node/Worker Nodes -> Pods -> Containers

+Each of these objects are declared through **Deployments** and **Services** within a specified **Context** and **Namespace**.
+Deployments, Services, Contexts, and Namespaces can be declared through the command line or using YAML files.

+The `kubectl` command is how we interact with Kubernetes objects.

 Now, let's dive deeper into each of these objects.

 ### Clusters

 Each cluster contains a single master node and multiple worker nodes.
-Each node containts its own processes.
+Each node contains its own processes.
 The master node is responsible for managing the cluster.
 In a production environment, it is recommended to have at least a three-node cluster in addition to the master node.

 ### Master Node